h-la/shoppinglist-DAO-example/README.md

  DBProductDAO save data to database.

-Only change to code when changing data saving place is to change which dao class to use in code.
+Modify the code only in the Main.java file depending on whether you want to save the data to a database or a CSV file.

-Choose which DAO class you want to use and remove other:
+Choose which DAO class you want to use and remove the other:

         private static IProductDAO productDAO;